PastIn Person

 Founder, Managing Director at Knowledge Strategy Solutions, LLC

-Anne Kershaw is the founder and managing director of Knowledge Strategy Solutions, providing expertise in eDiscovery and information management.
+Anne Kershaw is the Founder and Managing Director of Knowledge Strategy Solutions, LLC, providing consulting on information management.

 Blake Richardson